bigfoot88/git_notifier/README.md

 ## Features

-- Automatically monitors Git commits and merge operations
+- Automatically monitors Git merge operations
 - Sends detailed information of the last 5 commits
 - Supports multiple projects simultaneously
 - Displays commit author, time, and content
 - Sends messages through WeCom application

+## Development Approach

+The tool is designed to monitor Git repositories for branch merges.
+It utilizes a `post-merge` hook to trigger notifications.
+When a branch is merged in the monitored Git repository, the `post-merge` hook executes a script 'git_commit_notifier.py' that sends the commit details to WeCom, ensuring that all relevant parties are informed in real-time.

 ## Installation